uwiger/trace_runner/README.md

 The optional `Options` argument is a map, and supports the following options:
 ```
 fd           - the output descriptor.
-Defaults to 'user'
+Defaults to the group_leader of the current process
 print_header - whether to print the preamble mainly meant for emacs.
 Defaults to 'false'
 limit        - How many lines of trace output to print.
 Defaults to 'infinity'
 time_resolution - millisecond | microsecond.
 Defaults to 'millisecond'
+delay        - The trace handler will sleep for the given number of milliseconds
+shell_records - If possible, records definitions stored in the shell via `rr(Mod)` will be used
 ```

+The `delay` option, e.g. `delay => 1000` causes a sleep when encountered.
+The option is then removed from the accumulator.
+A callback could then reinsert it for another sleep, although currently, there is no provision for user modification of the accumulator state.

 In the future, more log formatting options may be added.
 Pull requests are welcome.